azdavis/rjsonnet/docs/ARCHITECTURE.md

 These are the separate stages of analysis.

-Each stage produces an output that is as "correct" as we could manage **and** errors, instead of either an error-less output or errors.
+Each stage produces an output that is as "correct" as we could manage **as well as** errors, instead of **either** an error-less output **or** errors.
 This lets us continue to analyze malformed inputs as best we can in further stages.

 ### `crates/jsonnet-lex`